Kyle-J/RestKit/README.md

 The Phalcon framework is an awesome PHP framework that exists as a C-extension to the language.
 This allows it to be incredibly fast.
-But aside from its quickness, it is an amazingly powerful fraemwork with excellent [documentation][phalconDocs] that follows many best practises of modern software development.
-This includes using the Direct Injection pattern to handle service resolution across classes, a PSR-0 compliant autoloader, MVC architecture (or not), caching handlers for database, flatfile, redis, etc.. and a ton of additional features.
+But aside from its quickness, it is an amazingly powerful framework with excellent [documentation][phalconDocs] that follows many best practises of modern software development.
+This includes using the Direct Injection pattern to handle service resolution across classes, a PSR-0 compliant auto-loader, MVC architecture (or not), caching handlers for database, flat file, redis, etc.. and a ton of additional features.

 The purpose of this project is to establish a base project with Phalcon that uses the best practices from the Phalcon Framework to implement best practises of [API Design][apigeeBook].

 Writing routes that respond with JSON is easy in any of the major frameworks.
-What I've done here is to go beyond that and extend the framework such that APIs written using this project are pragmatically REST-ish and have conveniance methods and patterns implemented that are more than a simple 'echo json_encode($array)'.
+What I've done here is to go beyond that and extend the framework such that APIs written using this project are pragmatically REST-ish and have convenience methods and patterns implemented that are more than a simple 'echo json_encode($array)'.

-Provided are robust Error messages, controllers that parse searching strings and partial responsese, response classes for sending multiple MIME types based on the request, and examples of how to implement authentication in a few ways, as well as a few tempaltes for implementing common REST-ish tasks.
+Provided are robust Error messages, controllers that parse searching strings and partial responses, response classes for sending multiple MIME types based on the request, and examples of how to implement authentication in a few ways, as well as a few templates for implementing common REST-ish tasks.

 It is highly recommended to read through the index.php, HTTPException.php and RESTController.php files, as I've tried to comment them extensively.